EXORCISING GHOSTS by DAVE COUSINS

-Dave Cousins' long-awaited biography Exorcising Ghosts was published on 1 Sep 2014.
+Dave Cousins' long-awaited biography, covering both his time in the Strawbs and his radio career.
 The first 500 early purchasers received a numbered advance copy before publication date with a unique specially designed "ex libris" bookplate, and their copy was signed by Dave.
-Those who ordered before 15 May had their name included in the book.
+Those who ordered before 15 May 2014 had their name included in the book.

 I've had the pleasure of reading it in draft and there is loads of material which no-one (including ME!) ever knew about.
 It's an absolute must for Strawbs fans everywhere.

 "Exorcising Ghosts" is currently out of print.
 Copies of this and "Secrets, Stories and Songs" do pop up on Ebay from time to time.
 Best of luck ....